1 Queen's Road: A Unique Proposition

 A seawater intake tunnel was constructed, running from the building to the harbour

-BELOW: [VIDEO re document transportation system] In the 1980s, before the boom in email and file sharing, the building used an innovative document transportation system.
+Extract from ‘Building for Tomorrow’.
+In the 1980s, before the boom in email and file sharing, the building used an innovative document transportation system.
 Mini trains travelled along electrified tracks within a vertical shaft, collecting and delivering mail to all 34 levels.
 They parked at designated office stations and were reprogrammed quickly to significantly reduce distribution times.
+Materials reproduced by kind agreement of Hawke Films

-BELOW: [QUOTE]: The exterior and all the interiors are the dramatic proof of the worldwide network of manufacturing and technical facilities that have been drawn upon to make the hundreds of thousands of components parts of the building.
+The exterior and all the interiors are the dramatic proof of the worldwide network of manufacturing and technical facilities that have been drawn upon to make the hundreds of thousands of component parts of the building.
 It is a record of its own creation.

-Arthur Drexler, Director of Department of Architecture and Design, Museum of Modern Art (MOMA) in New York, February 1983
+Arthur Drexler, Director of the Architecture and Design department, Museum of Modern Art, New York City, USA, speaking about the building project in 1983

 Completion and renewal